nightwalker9999/DevOps-Projects/localstack-3tier/README.md

 	•	Verified: curl :8080/health OK; posting produces messageId; worker logs show got: ....
 	•	Git hygiene: added .gitignore, rewrote history to remove .terraform/**, force-pushed cleaned branch, updated submodule pointer in parent repo.

-Template for tomorrow:
+## Template for tomorrow:
-YYYY-MM-DD — Day N
+# YYYY-MM-DD — Day N
 	•	What infra/app change shipped
 	•	One pitfall + fix
 	•	One command you used and why

-⸻
+---

-What’s next
+# What’s next
 	•	Add MySQL service to Compose, seed script, and a small route to write/read to DB.
 	•	Optionally push artifacts to S3 and have the app pull them at startup.
 	•	Add a CI pipeline (Jenkins/GitHub Actions): fmt/validate/plan on PR, apply on main, plus a simple policy gate.

-⸻
+---

-License: MIT (or your choice)
+License: MIT

 Author: Arjun — learning DevOps the practical way with LocalStack + Terraform.